Discover more from Statitudes

 Breaking down the Hall-of-Fame case for Marques Johnson.

 Although the system was designed to evaluate baseball players, with a few minor tweaks it can also be used to assess the Hall-worthiness of basketball players.
-Today I will assess the Hall of Fame chances of Marques Johnson.
+In this post I will examine Marques Johnson’s case for the Basketball Hall of Fame.

 Johnson was the best player on the Milwaukee Bucks from his rookie season (1977-78) through his fourth season (1980-81).
 For the remainder of his tenure with the Bucks, though, Sidney Moncrief was the team’s best player.

 From 1977-78 through 1983-84, Johnson was certainly in the discussion for best small forward in the game.
-But for the period as whole, I would put Julius Erving ahead of him, although there were single seasons where Johnson was probably the NBA’s best small forward.
+For the period as whole, I would put Julius Erving ahead of him, although there were single seasons where Johnson was probably the NBA’s best small forward.

-Johnson’s first and only appearance in the conference finals came in 1984, when the Bucks were eliminated in five games by the Boston Celtics.
-Johnson led the team in scoring in that series, but there was nothing especially noteworthy about his performance.
+Johnson’s only appearance in the conference finals came in 1984, when the Bucks were eliminated in five games by the Boston Celtics.
+Johnson led the team in points (107), rebounds (39), and assists (22) in that series, but there was nothing especially noteworthy about his performance.

 Probably, but we’ll never know because of his neck injury.